 Harnessing the power of wind

 Wind is in plentiful supply, which is why it is the world’s second largest renewable energy source, behind hydropower.
 Today, there is unprecedented demand for wind turbines to collect and convert wind energy into electricity that benefits communities worldwide.

-With 166 gigawatts of turbines installed in 88 countries, Vestas — the world’s largest wind turbine manufacturer and parent company of Covento — is well-positioned to capitalize on the expected doubling of the wind energy market over the next decade.
+With 166 gigawatts of turbines install in 88 countries, Vestas — the world’s largest wind turbine manufacturer and parent company of Covento — is well-positioned to capitalise on the expected doubling of the wind energy market over the next decade.
 However, the company identified a potential barrier in its path to growth.

 “Vestas wanted to create an online marketplace for the wind industry that connects buyers and suppliers of spare parts on a single digital platform,” says Jill Ashley Brandt, CEO at Covento, the new technology and marketplace solution launched by Vestas.
 “The goal was to significantly reduce the time and complexity to procure parts.”

 The first 18 months of the Covento project, however, were marked by development setbacks.
 To get it back on track, Vestas brought in Brandt.
 Previously global head of growth and strategy at Amazon Business and head of business development and strategy for Amazon Pay, Brandt knew a lot about marketplaces and also had extensive experience in the energy sector.
 Brandt could see the potential and was excited to put together a commerce strategy that would eliminate obstacles in cost-effectively maintaining powerful wind turbines.

 Her vision: to become the go-to destination for the renewable parts industry.
 “Consumers go to Wayfair to buy furniture because they know they can find what they need quickly and easily,” she explains.
 “For Covento we will do the same: leverage the strength and expertise of Vestas to be best-in-class at how to help our customers find exactly what they need when they need it.”